 Fire Protection Technician

-- Find opportunities with municipal fire departments, insurance and government agencies, and in the field of industrial safety and related fields.
+Opportunities for graduates exist with municipal fire departments, insurance and government agencies, and in the field of industrial safety and related fields.
+Classes should be taken in the sequence listed.

 Fire Protection Technician is on a career pathway that includes this associate degree, a technical diploma and a certificate.
 All will prepare you for a good job.
 The associate degree allows you to transfer to another college to earn your bachelor’s degree.
 Learn at your own pace and increase your earning potential with credentials that keep you moving on your career path.